Unclog Your Digital Life: A Comprehensive Guide to Clear App Cache and Data on iPhone and Android

 - Go to Settings > General > iPhone Storage.

-- Scroll down and select the app you want to manage.
+- Tap on the app you want to manage.

 How to Clear App Cache and Data on Android